biglala89/Sample_SQL/README.md

-This repos contains some of the SQL queries that I wrote.
+This repos contains a few SQL queries that I wrote.